clearmatics/qreacto/README.md

 ## Adding thirdparty imports

-You can leverage ES modules and Content Delivery Networks (CDNs) to import third-party packages directly into your Quarto project, without the need for local installations or bundling.
+You can leverage ES modules and Content Delivery Networks (CDNs) to import third-party packages directly into your react component, without the need for local installations or bundling.
 CDNs offer several benefits for importing dependencies.

 ``` javascript
 import * as math from 'https://esm.run/math';